Charles Gasparino joined FOX Business Network (FBN) in February 2010 as Senior Correspondent.

 Prior to joining FBN, Gasparino was an on-air editor for CNBC where he was responsible for breaking some of the biggest stories during the 2008 financial crisis, including the first reports of the governments so-called TARP bailout of the big banks, AIG's government bailout, details behind the collapse of Lehman Brothers and the shakeups at Merrill Lynch and Morgan Stanley.

 Previously, he was a senior writer at Newsweek magazine and the Wall Street Journal, where his work was submitted for the Pulitzer Prize in beat reporting in 2002 and won the New York Press Club award for best continuing coverage of the Wall Street research scandal.
 In 2003, his work was again submitted as part of a team of reporters for the paper's coverage of the NYSE and the resignation of its long-time chairman, Richard Grasso.

-In 2003, he was nominated as part of a team of reporters for the paper’s coverage of the NYSE and the resignation of its former chairman Richard Grasso.
-A recipient of numerous business journalism awards, Gasparino is also the author of the best-selling financial books including, “The Sellout: How Three Decades of Wall Street Greed and Government Mismanagement Destroyed the Global Financial System” and "Blood on the Street," as well as critically acclaimed "King of the Club: Richard Grasso and the Survival of the New York Stock Exchange."
-He has also served as a contributor to the Daily Beast, New York Magazine and Forbes, among other publications.
+A recipient of numerous business journalism awards, Gasparino is the author of the New York Times best-selling financial book "The Sellout: How Three Decades of Wall Street Greed and Government Mismanagement Destroyed the Global Financial System."
+His other books include the critically acclaimed "Blood on the Street," an account of the Wall Street research scandals, as well as "King of the Club: Richard Grasso and the Survival of the New York Stock Exchange."
+He has also served as a contributor to numerous publications, and a frequent columnist for the New York Post.

-He received a Bachelor of Arts from Pace University and a Masters degree in journalism from the University of Missouri in Columbia, Missouri.
+Gasparino received a Bachelor of Arts from Pace University and a Master’s degree in journalism from the University of Missouri.